Julie Mancuso: How I Became a Nutritionist

 Little by little, I built up my practice and things were once again looking up.

-A few years later, in the midst of a busy nutrition counseling career that was growing steadily, my appendix burst, causing a few complications and resulting in numerous surgeries.
+A few years later, in the midst of a busy nutrition counselling career that was growing steadily, my appendix burst, causing a few complications and resulting in numerous surgeries.

 I just couldn’t catch a break, it seemed.